-What Can a Handyman Do in Cartersville, Georgia?
+What Can a Handyman Do Without a License in Cartersville, Georgia?

 In Cartersville (Bartow County), Georgia does not issue a general “handyman license,” but contractor licensing kicks in at the state level when a project meets Georgia’s contractor threshold and/or when you perform regulated trades (electrical, plumbing, HVAC, gas).
 Even when you’re under the state contractor threshold, you still must get a local Cartersville business license (occupation tax certificate) and pull building permits when the scope of work triggers permitting.